AlapatiVamsi05/testvrs/README.md

 Welcome to the Venue Registration System!
 The Venue Registration System (VRS) is a platform where you can find the perfect venues for your events based on your preferences.

+## 🎉 What is the Venue Registration System?

+**Venue Registration System** is a field project designed to help you find the most suitable venues for your events with just a simple form submission!

+No more wasting time on manual searches — we’ve already done the hard work for you.
+No need to sign in to suspicious websites or subscribe to access venue details.

+Just fill in your preferences, and we’ll instantly show you the venues that match your needs.

 ---

 ## 🛠️ Software Requirements